archionreborn/pineapplebot/README.md

+# pnplebot

-# the bot will be closed-source until further notice.
+## the bot will be closed-source until further notice.